Mike Buck (musician): Career

-In 1985, Buck appeared on the album, Trash, Twang And Thunder, which featured various artists known collectively as Big Guitars From Texas.
+In 1985, Buck appeared on the album Trash, Twang And Thunder, which featured various artists known collectively as 'Big Guitars From Texas'.
 The album track, "Guitar Army" ‒ featuring Buck, Frankie Camaro, Keith Ferguson, Denny Freeman, Evan Johns, and Jesse Taylor ‒ garnered a 1986 Grammy Award nomination for Best Rock Instrumental Performance.

-In 2001, Buck, Eve Monsees, Speedy Sparks, and Grady Pinkerton formed Eve & The Exiles.
+In 2001, Buck with Eve Monsees, Speedy Sparks, and Grady Pinkerton formed 'Eve and the Exiles'.
 After the group's self-titled 2004 release and several lineup changes, the Exiles released their 2008 album entitled Blow Your Mind.

-In May 2009, Buck, Monsees, and Forrest Coppock purchased the central Austin record store, Antone's Record Shop, from then-current owner, Susan Antone (sister of the store's original owner, Clifford Antone).
+In May 2009, Buck, Monsees, and Forrest Coppock purchased the central Austin record store 'Antone's Record Shop' from then-current owner Susan Antone (sister of the store's original owner, Clifford Antone).

 In September 2010, Buck and Monsees were married in New Orleans.